-So do join us for one or all of these rather special concerts.
-A glass of wine is included in the ticket price and you will given a warm welcome!
+Altogether a bumper season, so do join us for one or all of these rather special concerts.
+A glass of wine is included in the ticket price and you will be given a warm welcome!

 We are indebted to the Temple Song Founders, a group of enlightened and generous supporters, without whose sense of adventure, advice and encouragement, the series could not have come to fruition.